News

 2017

 The Hawker Fury is now in place and was on display at our Open Day in August.
 We have just recently refitted the instrument panel into the cockpit.
 This is a standard RAF instrument panel for the bi-plane.
-We have just fitted the primer pump and the firewall is nearly finished, awaiting fitting.
-The radiator has now been fitted and a rudder has been finished.
+We have just fitted the primer pump, and the firewall is nearly finished and awaiting fitting.
+The radiator has now been fitted, and a rudder has been finished.
 Skinning of the front engine cowls and nosing are in progress.
 The bracing wires and anti-vibration washer are in the process of being fitted.
 The seat has now been permanently fitted with the adjuster.
 The front and rear gun mounts have now been completed, along with the associated half-moon panel.
 Most of the wing spars have been put together.

 Lecture time is almost upon us with 3 lectures during 2018.